Student house-hunting checklist for Cheltenham

 Time to Campus: 1 Minute ⏱️

 If you want to be virtually on campus, this is the spot.
-St. Paul’s Lane is tucked away just off the main road, offering a rare combination: it is incredibly central but slightly removed from the noise of the main street.
+Furthermore, St. Paul’s Lane is tucked away just off the main road, offering a rare combination: it is incredibly central but slightly removed from the noise of the main street.
 You can leave your front door at 8:55 am and be in your lecture by 9:00 am.

 👉 View our house at 5 St. Paul’s Lane (1 Min Walk)